 Accompanied by the London Symphony Orchestra, regarded as one of the most talented cellists of the second half of the twentieth century, Jacqueline du Pré performs Edward Elgar’s Cello Concerto in E minor, Op.
 85. Conductor: Sir John Barbirolli.
-Du Pré’s interpretation of the work has been described as “definitive” and “legendary”.
+Du Pré’s interpretation of the work, recorded in 1965, has been described as “definitive” and “legendary”.

 Accompanied by the London Symphony Orchestra, regarded as one of the most talented cellists of the second half of the twentieth century, Jacqueline du Pré performs Edward Elgar’s Cello Concerto in E minor, Op.
 85. Conductor: Sir John Barbirolli.